 The long day continues on just as any other.
-Eating, drinking, attempting to amuse ourselves to buy time.
-It feels quite strange; normally by this time on the Solstice, I would already be home resting from the festivities—even if faeries supposedly start earlier than us.
-This is a celebration of the day after all, it would be a tad nonsensical to go into the night.
-But, I suppose faeries are notorious for anything other than making sense.
+Eating, drinking, attempting to amuse ourselves to bide the time.
+It feels quite strange; normally by this time on the Solstice, I would have already returned home to rest from the festivities—even if faeries supposedly begin earlier than us.
+This is a celebration of the day after all, it would be a tad nonsensical to celebrate in the evening instead.
+Yet, I suppose faeries are notorious for all other than making sense.

-“Hikaru,” I say after a while, “Should we get ready to leave?”
+“Hikaru,” I say after a while, “Should we prepare to leave?”

-“Well…” I sigh, coming to the realization, “I suppose we have nothing in particular to get ready with, do we?”
+“Well…” I sigh, coming to the realization, “I suppose we have nothing in particular to prepare with, do we?”

 “Like changing into nicer clothes?”

 At this, he laughs.